-Pac-Man Chomp Mania (2013) – This is another recent entry, getting Pac-Man into the wonderful world of videmption action.
+Pac-Man Chomp Mania (2013) – This is another recent entry, getting Pac-Man into the wonderfully shallow world of videmption.
 It only features one of the original maps, which if completed gives the player a chance to win the ticket jackpot.
 The animated marquee really stands out on this one, which from what I was told, “took a few hours to code.”

 What is the Future of Pac-Man?

 Original: While we have not heard of any plans to focus on more Pac-Man with another arcade release at the moment, it is hard to imagine that Namco won’t be using their mascot again.
 They also put him on a coin-op basketball machine and a mini-skeeball type machine so I think that for the moment, the market might be a little Pac-Manned out but give it some time and I’m sure we’ll get something once again.
 Perhaps a Pac-Mania Battle Royale?

 2019 Update: I have to imagine that Namco has something planned for Pac-Man’s official entry into Over-The-Hill territory, something that we could see later this year at IAAPA 2019.
 I have a hunch that it could be related to VR, since the company is still placing a strong focus there, but you never know if they might cook up another sequel or a off-shoot like a Pac-Man themed racing game.
 We’ll just have to wait and see.

 What is your favorite Pac-Man arcade game?
 Comment below!